mlcommons/ck/cm/docs/tutorial-ic.md

 ```

 The [IC automation](https://github.com/mlcommons/ck/blob/master/cm-devops/automation/ic/module.py#L90)
-monitors the "state" and alters execution of the next ICs
+monitors the "state" and alters the execution of the next ICs
 based on specialized keys in the "state" dictionary (such as "script_prefix").

 This approach allows the community to gradually extend this automation and ICs without breaking